feldroop/genedex/ROADMAP.md

 ### Optimizations for Existing Features

+#### Index memory usage

 - paired blocks for improved memory usage when using larger alphabets
+- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)

+#### Search running time performance

 - in the search, `lookup_tables::compute_lookup_idx_static_len` still seems to be one of the bottlenecks. this should be investigated further, maybe it can be optimized or it's a measuring error.
 - the batching of search queries could be improved.
 Currenty, it is not efficent if the queries have very different lengths or if many of them quickly get an empty interval, while others need ot be searched to the very end.
 - the batched rank function could also be optimized using const currying and other techniques

+#### Construction

 - a faster `u32`-SACA to make the low memory mode less painful (`sais-drum` is a start, but optimizing it would be a lot of work)
-- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
-- investigate large space usage of u8_until alphabet (https://github.com/RagnarGrootKoerkamp/quadrank)
+- Use a low memory SACA that allows piece-wise suffix array construction.
+- Optimize memory usage for `TextWithRankSupport` construction, and make flexible for compressed inputs.
+See https://github.com/feldroop/genedex/issues/3

 ### Small New Features/Tweaks

 - gate rayon/OpenMP usage behind feature flag
 - API to use batched search with cursors
-- type-erase index storage type and choose automatically for text size
+- use dyn to hide index storage type and choose automatically for text size (maybe do the same for all generic parameter of the FM-Index)
 - optimized functions for reading directly from input files: both for texts to build the index and queries to search. the latter might be more important, because for simple searches, the search can be faster than reading the queries from disk.
 - more documentation tests
+- use miri to test for UB

 ### Large New Features